Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Consumer support.

-These rules require firms to consider the needs, characteristics and objectives of their customers – including those with characteristics of vulnerability – and how they behave, at every stage of the customer journey.
-As well as acting to deliver good customer outcomes, firms will need to understand and evidence whether those outcomes are being met.
+These rules require firms to consider the needs, characteristics, and objectives of their customers – including those with characteristics of vulnerability – and how they behave, at every stage of the customer journey.
+In addition to delivering good customer outcomes, firms will need to understand and evidence whether those outcomes are being achieved.

 What are we doing?

 We put the customer at the heart of everything we do.
-We already have well-established frameworks embedded into our business to ensure we adhere to existing regulatory requirements.
+We already have well-established frameworks embedded in our business to ensure adherence to existing regulatory requirements.
 Our Customer Promise ensures we remain focused on delivering the highest standards of sales and service across the entire lifecycle of our products and services.

 Nevertheless, the new Consumer Duty has provided us with the opportunity to further review our approach and the product(s) and services you provide on our behalf.
 We are focusing on a number of key areas.
 These include: